jiyocommunity/jiyox/doc/build-osx.md

 ![](img/build-osx/qt-run-configuration-testnet.png)

-To start debugging, locate the following function in `rupaya.cpp` and set a breakpoint.
+To start debugging, locate the following function in `jiyo.cpp` and set a breakpoint.

 ```c++
 #ifndef BITCOIN_QT_TEST